-• means tested care fee
+Means tested care fee

 If your income and assets are over a certain amount, you can be asked to contribute towards the cost of your care.
-Services Australia (formerly known as the Department of Human Services) or DVA will tell you if you need to pay this fee and the amount will be based on your means assessment.
+Services Australia or DVA will tell you if you need to pay this fee and the amount will be based on your means assessment.